-How to Save Money on Holidays
+How to Save Money on Planning and Booking Easter Holidays

 The Internet has made it easier than ever to find great deals on holidays and trips.
 With a little research using online resources, you can reduce by 20% or more your cost for air travel, a cruise, a hotel, meals, and more.

-Even apart from timing your trip, there are other creative ways to reduce holiday expenses and still enjoy yourself.
+Apart from timing your trip, there are other creative ways to reduce holiday expenses and still enjoy yourself.

-The essential idea is to do some research, be flexible, and look for both times and places that are not those that most people choose.
+Do some research, be flexible, and look for both times and places that are not those that most people choose.
 Supply and demand can work in your favour to save big on a big holiday.
 Then, when you come home, you'll still have money left over for those short, local trips.